cncf/kubernetes-community-days/content/organizing-creating-website.md

 ## Custom CSS

-If you'd like to customize the look and feel of your event pages, add a `custom.css` file...
+If you'd like to customize the look and feel of your event pages, add a `custom.css` file to your event's directory.
+If the directory for your event is `content/events/2020-bouvet-island`, for example, the path of your custom CSS file should be `content/events/2020-bouvet-island/custom.css`.
+You can override *any* of the site's default CSS using this file.

-TODO

 ## Pull request